xStarbound/xStarbound/doc/lua/activeitem.md

 #### `void` activeItem.setCameraFocusEntity([`EntityId` entity])

-If the owner is a player, sets that player's camera to be centered on the position of the specified entity, or recenters the camera on the player's position if no entity id is specified.
+If the owner is a player, sets that player's camera to be centered on the position of the specified entity, or recenters the camera on the player's position if no entity ID is specified.